 - Recovery - the process of returning to a "normal" state after a disaster has occurred.
 This would include rebuilding a community.

-Learn more about the Emergency Management Bylaw No 1959.
+Learn more about Emergency Management Bylaw No 1959.

-Below includes a list of helpful links to preparedness materials from the Alberta Emergency Management Agency.
+Below is a list of helpful links to preparedness materials from the Alberta Emergency Management Agency.

 - Hazard preparedness - includes multiple pages dedicated to hazards in Alberta with preparedness tips and 60-second video clips that are sharable on social media including: